cehoffman/sinatra-respond_to/README.md

 Due to the way respond\_to works, all incoming requests have the extension striped from the request.path\_info.
 This causes routes like the following to fail.

     get '/style.css' do
-      content_type :css, :charset => 'utf-8'
       sass :style   # => renders views/style.sass
     end

 They need to be changed to the following.
-Note that you no longer have to set the content\_type or charset.

     get '/style' do
       sass :style   # => renders views/style.css.sass